Norway MVA Invoice Mandatory Fields: §5-1-1 Checklist

 • Line-item description granularity.
 Do the line items meet the art og omfang standard, or does a high-value invoice collapse into a single uninformative line?
 Push back on a flat-fee single-line invoice and ask for an itemised reissue.

 • Vederlag and forfallsdato.
 Is the agreed price clearly stated and the payment due date present?
-KID where the supplier's banking arrangement uses one — captured into a structured field rather than a free-text reference.
+KID where the supplier's banking arrangement uses one — captured into a structured field rather than free text.

 • Sequential numbering across invoices from the same supplier.
 Is the invoice number sequence intact, or is there a gap?
-A missing number between two consecutive invoices is a real signal under §5-1-3 — raise the missing number as a query rather than treating it as noise.
+A missing number between two consecutive invoices is a real signal under §5-1-3 — raise it as a query rather than treating it as noise.

 • Exemption-provision citation.
 Do zero-rated or exempt lines carry the jf. mval. § X-Y citation?
-A zero-VAT line with no citation is incomplete; the buyer's records inherit the supplier's audit gap.
+A zero-VAT line with no citation is incomplete.

-For an AP team building this checklist into a tool rather than working through it by hand, the operational adjacency is that an extraction system reading these fields off received invoices can surface most of the failures above as automated flags — missing MVA suffix, missing buyer orgnr, missing forfallsdato, blended VAT line, missing exemption citation, foreign-currency invoice without NOK VAT — leaving the AP team to focus its attention on the queries that actually matter rather than reading every invoice from scratch.
+For an AP team building this checklist into a tool, an extraction system reading these fields off received invoices can surface most of the failures above as automated flags — missing MVA suffix, missing buyer orgnr, missing forfallsdato, blended VAT line, missing exemption citation, foreign-currency invoice without NOK VAT — leaving the AP team focused on queries that actually matter.
 EHF XML received over Peppol is the structured-format equivalent of the same field list, and mapping EHF XML invoice fields to Excel for AP review covers the conversion when the AP team is working from XML rather than PDF.

 Invoice Data Extraction